Walk-In Tub: Complete Guide For Safe Comfortable Bathing At Home

 Walk-In Tub vs. Roll-In Shower

-A roll-in shower may be better if:
+A roll-in shower may be a better choice if:

 • Full wheelchair access is required